Formulary

 • All patients with type 1 diabetes

-• Age ≥ 85 years.
-Consider people aged ≥ 85 years at increased risk of CVD because of age alone particularly people who smoke or have raised BP.
-If appropriate, consider comorbidities, frailty and life expectancy.
+• Age ≥85 years.
+Consider people aged ≥85 years at increased risk of CVD because of age alone particularly people who smoke or have raised BP.
+If appropriate, consider comorbidities, whether they are on multiple medications, frailty and life expectancy.

-*These are the only circumstances when the QRISK tool should be used to assess cardiovascular risk.
+*These are the only circumstances when the QRISK tool should be used to assess CVD risk.

 Additional risk factors